tldr-group/dino-saw/README.md

         - for series of different images: zeros tensor, dog, satellite image, microstructure (in order of homogeneity)
         - do this for all channels and channelwise
     - training target for our approach: original embeddings, flipped, translate_featurise
-    - finetuning method: from scratch, full finetuune, parameter efficient / LoRA
+    - finetuning method: from scratch, full finetuune, parameter efficient / LoRA, head network / layer (I imagine this won't work)
 3) does it improve things?
     - test it on whatever benchmarks DVT uses
         - VOC12 segmentation